Scientific Advisory Board

-The Board consists of international experts in ophthalmology, specialized in diabetic retinopathy screening and artificial intelligence (AI) and they will provide support in clinical validation of Optomed products and increase awareness of handheld fundus cameras and AI-solutions worldwide.
+The Board consists of international experts in ophthalmology, specializing in diabetic retinopathy screening and artificial intelligence (AI).
+They will provide support in clinical validation of Optomed products and increase awareness of handheld fundus cameras and AI-solutions worldwide.

 • Consultant, Surgical Retina, Singapore National Eye Center • Clinical Lead, AI in Ophthalmology, Singapore Eye Research Institute • Assistant Professor, Duke-NUS Medical School, Singapore • Professor, Zhongshan Ophthalmic Center, Sun Yat-sen University, China

 Dr Daniel Ting is the consultant vitreo-retinal surgeon in the Singapore National Eye Center, Assistant Professor in Ophthalmology with Duke-NUS Medical School Singapore, and Clinical Lead for artificial intelligence (AI) in ophthalmology at Singapore Eye Research Institute.
 He is also the visiting Full Professor in Ophthalmology at the AI and data science center in Zhongshan Ophthalmic Eye Center, Sun Yat-sen University, China, the 2017-2018 US-ASEAN J. W. Fulbright Scholar to Johns Hopkins University, the founding member of the American Academy Ophthalmology (AAO) AI Taskforce committee and serves in several editorial boards, including Ophthalmology, Ophthalmology Retina, British of Journal of Ophthalmology and Asia-pacific Journal of Ophthalmology.